-• Engaging with our external investment managers Building on our 2019-20 financial year activities, we requested all our external investment managers (across all geographies and asset classes) to complete our Investments ESG and Modern Slavery Questionnaire (Investments MS Questionnaire) and held subsequent discussions based on this data to gain a better understanding of their processes to assist us identify and assess risk when managing our investments.
-The Investments MS Questionnaire augments our regular check-ins with our external managers where we assess their ESG approach through the year on an ad hoc basis.
+Engaging with our external investment managers In 2021, we requested all our external investment managers (across all geographies and asset classes) to complete our biennial Investments ESG and Modern Slavery Questionnaire (Investments MS Questionnaire) and held subsequent discussions based on this data to gain a better understanding of their processes to assist us identify and assess risk when managing our investments.
+In 2022, we conducted our regular check-ins with our external managers where we assess their ESG approach.
 This modern slavery due diligence was conducted in conjunction with our broader due diligence process on managers' ESG performance and processes as well as specific requests focussing on their respective modern slavery risk management.
-Arising from our engagement, we became aware that some of our external managers hold securities which had possible exposure to a region that was the subject of media commentary regarding alleged modern slavery concerns.
+Arising from our engagement, we became aware that some of our external managers hold securities which had possible exposure to the Chinese province of XinJiang that was the subject of media commentary regarding alleged modern slavery concerns.
 We had detailed discussions with these external managers to assess their processes for dealing with modern slavery issues in these securities.
-They reported their engagements with these companies and are satisfied that modern slavery concerns are being managed in their respective supply chains.
+The external managers reported their engagements with these companies and are satisfied that modern slavery concerns are being managed in their respective supply chains.
+Where UniSuper had concerns, it re-assessed its position and took action to reduce its exposure.